grame-cncm/faust/README.md

     git commit -m "Faust updated to the latest version of faust2ck." git push

-Or to synchronize the *py2max* folder only:
+Or to synchronize the *py2max* folder only (note that current used stable py2max version is v0.1.1):

     git submodule update --remote --merge architecture/max-msp/py2max
     git add architecture/max-msp/py2max